kyma-incubator/compass/components/operations-controller/README.md

 ### Controller

 If we make changes to the controller, we have two options:
-1. Deploy the new version of the controller using `make install` which will install the controller onto the cluster that is described by your `~/.kube/config` file.
+1. Deploy the new version of the controller directly onto the cluster described by your `~/.kube/config` using `make deploy`.
+   Alternatively, you can use `make run` to run an instance of the controller locally which also connects to the cluster described by the `~/.kube/config` file.
+The later method provides a faster development feedback loop.
 2. Create a Docker image for the new version of the controller and deploy it manually on a Kubernetes cluster.